 Early data on Moderna's COVID-19 vaccine insufficient - Stat News

-May 19 (Reuters) - Data from a small, early-stage safety trial testing Moderna Inc's MRNA.O experimental COVID-19 vaccine does not provide critical data to assess its effectiveness, Stat News reported on Tuesday, citing experts.
+May 19 (Reuters) - Data from a small, early-stage safety trial testing Moderna Inc's MRNA.O experimental COVID-19 vaccine does not provide the critical data needed to assess its effectiveness, health-focused Stat News reported on Tuesday, citing experts.

 Moderna said on Monday the vaccine candidate, the first to be tested in the United States, produced protective antibodies in a small group of healthy volunteers.

-The news based on data from eight people who took part in a 45-subject safety trial sent the company's shares up nearly 20% on Monday and also pushed the markets higher.
+The news, while based on initial data from just eight people and not intended to assess the vaccine's efficacy, nevertheless sent Moderna shares up 20% on Monday, and also pushed the broader markets higher.

+Moderna later announced a stock sale that could raise about $1.5 billion, sending shares lower early on Tuesday.

+Stat quoted health experts saying that Moderna had not provided enough data in its news release to judge the vaccine candidate.

 Moderna did not immediately respond to a Reuters' request for comment.